StarCoderSC/smartnotepad-cli/README.md

 ## 🚀 Overview

-SecondMind CLI is a feature-rich command-line notepad that lets you:
+SmartNotepad CLI is a feature-rich command-line notepad that lets you:

 - ✍️ Write, edit, search, and delete notes
 - 🏷️ Tag and organize your thoughts